-We have incurred net losses since inception and do not expect to become profitable in 2017 or for several years thereafter.
+We have incurred net losses since inception and do not expect to become profitable in 2018 or for several years thereafter.
 To the extent that we continue to generate taxable losses, unused losses will carry forward to offset future taxable income, if any, until such unused losses expire.
 We may be unable to use these net operating loss carryforwards, or NOLs, and certain tax credit carryforwards to offset income before such unused NOLs tax credit carryforwards expire.
-Under Section 382 of the Code, if a corporation undergoes an "ownership change" (generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period), the corporation's ability to use its pre-change NOLs and other pre- change tax attributes to offset its post-change income may be further limited.
+Under Section 382 of the Internal Revenue Code, if a corporation undergoes an "ownership change" (generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period), the corporation's ability to use its pre-change NOLs and other pre- change tax attributes to offset its post-change income may be limited.
 The AdvanDx Merger resulted in an ownership change for AdvanDx and, accordingly, AdvanDx's net operating loss carryforwards and certain other tax attributes in U.S. taxing jurisdictions are subject to limitations on their use after the AdvanDx Merger.
 OpGen's net operating loss carryforwards may also be subject to limitation as a result of prior shifts in equity ownership and/or the AdvanDx Merger.
-Additional ownership changes in the future could result in additional limitations on our net operating loss carryforwards.
+Additional ownership changes in the future could result in additional limitations on the use of our net operating loss carryforwards.
 Consequently, even if we achieve profitability, we may not be able to utilize a material portion of our net operating loss carryforwards and other tax attributes, which could have a material adverse effect on cash flow and results of operations.
 We have not performed an analysis on previous ownership changes.
 It is possible that we have experienced an ownership change, or that we will experience an ownership change in the future.
-We had U.S. federal NOL carryforwards of \$151.0 million and research and development tax credits of \$2.6 million as of December 31, 2016, that may already be or could be limited if we experience an ownership change.
+We had U.S. federal NOL carryforwards of \$165.5 million and research and development tax credits of \$2.6 million as of December 31, 2017, that may already be or could be limited if we experience an ownership change.
+In addition, the Tax Cuts and Jobs Act may limit the amount of losses incurred for tax years beginning after December 31, 2017 that can be used on a yearly basis.
+The limit is equal to 80 % of taxable income for a given year.
+However, losses incurred after December 31, 2017 may be carried forward indefinitely.